mcmonojit/User-authentication-using-node.js-api-and-JWT/README.md

 ## Download postman: https://www.postman.com/
 Postman is used to run the api.

-From the directory where this repo is saved run :
+From the directory where this repo is saved run `npm start`

-    npm start

 <img src="images/img1.png">

 A few configurations need to be made in Postman

 * Just above the params it should be set to POST
-* In the Headers section, the `Key` and the `Value` should be set exactly as shown in the image below
+* In the Headers section, the `KEY` and the `VALUE` should be set exactly as shown in the image below
 <img src="images/img4.png" width="770" >

 * During user registration address should be set as `http://localhost:3000/api/user/register`